Our Snorkeling Excursion in Tenerife

 Las Teresitas

 This time, head to the north of Tenerife, just above the capital, Santa Cruz.
 Playa de Las Teresitas is the most famous beach on the entire island.
 It’s huge, with a beautiful stretch of sand brought from the Sahara.
-On the water side, it’s turquoise and calm: it checks all the boxes for snorkeling.
+On the water side, it’s turquoise and calm: it can be a pleasant place for an easy snorkeling session.
 I’ll admit, this isn’t where you’ll see the most exceptional seabed, but it’s more than enough for a relaxing snorkeling session and to observe whatever swims by around you.

 The water is shallow, and the artificial rock barrier shelters a few small, colorful fish: seabream, gobies, and blue chromis.
-If you explore near the rocks, you’ll easily see them passing a few centimeters from your mask!
+If you explore near the rocks, you may see them moving close to the rocks and your mask.
 Personally, I liked this beach because, even if it draws crowds, it’s big enough so you’re not all crammed together.

 Radazul

-Very close to Santa Cruz, Radazul isn’t very popular, but it’s worth the detour.
-To give you an idea, it’s a quiet little marina with several protected coves, super-clear waters, and particularly rich biodiversity.
-Just a few centimeters below the surface, you can discover plenty of fish and even a few moray eels among the rocks.
+Very close to Santa Cruz, Radazul is less famous among visitors, but it is worth considering.
+To give you an idea, it’s a quiet little marina with several protected coves, often-clear water and a rocky habitat that supports a range of marine life.
+Just a few centimeters below the surface, you may spot a variety of fish and, occasionally, moray eels among the rocks.
 The seabed is rocky and volcanic: it creates beautiful contrasts between the black lava and the blue ocean.

 Plus, the depth increases little by little, which gives you room before you can’t stand anymore.
 The marina is well laid out, so you can get into the water easily!
-I think you’ll have a lot of fun at this spot, and in total tranquility.
+It is a convenient option for a quieter shore-based session when conditions are suitable.

 Alcala

-Between Los Gigantes and Playa San Juan, the village of Alcalá is a little gem not very well known for snorkeling.
+Between Los Gigantes and Playa San Juan, the village of Alcalá is a quieter snorkeling option that many visitors overlook.
 This peaceful area is mostly frequented by locals.
-It offers several small natural volcanic coves where the water is incredibly clear.
+It offers several small natural volcanic coves where the water can be very clear.
 It’s a great area to observe marine life in peace.

-What makes Alcalá so special is its protected bay, where green turtles sometimes come to swim, especially in the morning, when the sea is still calm.
+What makes Alcalá so special is its protected bay, where turtles may occasionally be seen, particularly when the sea is calm.
 Even if you can never be sure of spotting them, you can always try.
 I didn’t have that luck, but I think it’s worth a look!
 As for me, I truly fell in love with this wild place, typical of the Canaries (and far from mass tourism).

-Let me reassure you right away: snorkeling in Tenerife is quite affordable.
+Guided snorkeling in Tenerife is generally one of the more affordable boat-based activities.
 Of course, prices depend on duration, departure point, and what’s included.
 To give you a better idea of what to expect:

-- If you prefer a slightly longer excursion or with more services (for example with transfer, photos, or a very small group), expect a price between €60 and €80.
+- For a longer excursion or one with additional services (for example with transfer, photos, or a very small group), expect a price between €60 and €80.
 And if some want a private getaway, there are centers that offer tailor-made outings around €100 and more per person.
 It’s up to you!
-But honestly, it starts at prices I find reasonable and fair.
+Current prices should always be checked directly with the operator before booking.

 Most snorkeling excursions in Tenerife last between 2 and 3 hours.
 I find that’s more than enough to observe fish and other marine species without ending up exhausted.
 It’s neither too short nor too long, and you can easily fit it into a morning or an afternoon.